Like many regional towns, Mount Isa has its fair share of problems.

 Isa’s relaxed outback lifestyle, abundance of outdoor activities and community spirit, makes it an enticing place to live.

 It is really the career opportunities that are drawing in crowds of young professionals from big cities like Brisbane, Sydney and Melbourne.

-Verona Thomsen moved to Mount Isa from Brisbane and is studying nursing through James Cook University at the Centre for Rural and Remote Health.
+Verona Thomsen moved from Brisbane to study nursing through James Cook University at the Centre for Rural and Remote Health.

 “It is so much better here, it is smaller so you get more one on one time,” she said.

 Tamara Stacey is also a JCU student and said nursing here had a distinct rural and regional focus that you do not find in the city.